 Only less than 30% of issue reports in our dataset are tagged.
 The two most common tags are bug and feature.
-More than 12% of issues are tagged with labels related to web browsers and/or web applications community as compared to the issues reported by development team members.
+More than 12% of issues are tagged with labels related to web browsers and/or web applications members.
 Thus, for each project with issues, we analyze the number of developers, the number of issue reporters and compute the proportion of the project developers that also file issue reports and vice versa.

-D. RQ4: Who Enter Issues into Issue Trackers
+Who Enter Issues into Issue Trackers D. RQ4:

 We now discuss the identity of issue reporters.
-The goal is to investigate the actual feedback provided by the user
+The goal is to investigate the actual feedback provided by the user community as compared to the issues reported by development team members.
+Thus, for each project with issues, we analyze the number of developers the number of issue reporters and compute the